SLED Market Entry Guide

 - Delaware LLC: roughly $500 to $800 one-time, plus about $300 per year for a registered agent

-- Wyoming LLC: simpler and cheaper, around $100 to form and $50 per year to maintain
+- Wyoming LLC: around $100 to form and $50 per year to maintain

-- You will also need a US bank account (Mercury, Relay, or Wise Business work well for non-residents) and a free EIN from the IRS, which takes one to four weeks for international applicants
+- You will also need a US bank account and a free EIN from the IRS, which takes one to four weeks for international applicants

 Run it under your existing entity to start.
-This keeps overhead low and gets you moving faster.
-Create a separate internal cost center called "US SLED" for clean financial tracking without the complexity of a new legal entity.
+Create a separate internal cost center called "US SLED" for clean financial tracking.

 - Staying under existing No extra compliance cost, simpler banking, faster launch